codedeliveryservice/Reckless/README.md

 [![Build and Test](https://github.com/codedeliveryservice/Reckless/actions/workflows/rust.yml/badge.svg)](https://github.com/codedeliveryservice/Reckless/actions/workflows/rust.yml)

-An attempt to create a simple yet playable [UCI][uci] chess engine.

-Please note that the very idea of the project is mostly educational for exploring the Rust programming language.
+Reckless is a lightweight [UCI][uci] chess engine developed as a pet project to explore the Rust programming language.
+While not designed to be a competitive engine, it provides a playable chess engine with a reasonable strength.
+Please note that it is a learning experiment, and as such, it may not follow the best practices or conventions typically found in high-quality engines.

 [uci]: https://en.wikipedia.org/wiki/Universal_Chess_Interface